keycloak/keycloak/testsuite/integration-arquillian/README.md

 Running the tests: `mvn test` or `mvn clean test`

-## General info
+## Test suite

-**Exactly one** container has to be selected to run the Keycloak Server.
+### Selecting container for Keycloak Server

+The testsuite requires a container for Keycloak Server to be selected.
-This container will be used by all tests during a test run (Maven build).
+This container is used by all tests in the test suite.

-Undertow is default.
+It can be selected using property `auth.server.container`.

+By default the testsuite runs the server on embedded Undertow.

 ### Containers Supported for Keycloak Server